Essent/nativescript-live-engage/.github/issue_template.md

-### Make sure to check the demo apps in this repository for sample usage
+### Make sure to check the demo app(s) for sample usage

+### Make sure to check the existing issues in this repository

-### If the demo apps cannot help, tell us about the problem
+### If the demo apps cannot help and there is no issue for your problem, tell us about the problem
 Please, ensure your title is less than 63 characters long and starts with a capital letter.

 ### Which platform(s) does your issue occur on?
 - iOS/Android/Both
-- IOS version
-- Android version
+- iOS/Android versions
 - emulator or device.
 What type of device?

 ### Please, provide the following version numbers that your issue occurs with: